 Imagine the challenges of a visually-impaired person taking light rail for the first time to interview for a new job, hoping to learn this route so that it may eventually become their daily commute.
-A successful transfer from a van shuttle, leads them to a wide sidewalk in front of the station where one can pause to get ones bearings.
-In the center of the opening into the station, the tactile wayfinding path can be found leading to a TVM.
+A successful transfer from a van shuttle, leads them to a wide sidewalk in front of the station where one can pause to get one's bearings.
+From the drop-off, the tactile wayfinding path can be found leading to the entrance into the station and to a TVM.
 After purchasing an Orca card, one uses the same tactile path to locate vertical transportation options up to the platform.
 Once on the platform, another tactile path leads to a comfortable, sheltered waiting area and the train arrives almost immediately.
 A wider, differently coded path leads directly into the open train doors.
 The journey so far has been so simple, seamless, and intuitive that it fills the interviewee with confidence and hope that this will become their new routine.

 The station design team must endeavor to anticipate the needs of all passengers before they do, thinking through the impact of seemingly small details about curbs and cane detection devices by integrating those details into the overall design.
-These elements can make a huge difference in the passenger experience.
+These elements can make a huge difference to the passenger experience.